nineliejasongu1122/dothackspringbootworkshop/README.md

 --- Implemented based on JPAImplementation.
 2 more attributes for each entity class with Entity LifeCycle enabled.
 - schedule email
 --- Implemented based on SimpleGetMethods.
 With email-sender utility and schedule method example.
+- Exception Handling
+--- Implemented based on JPAImplementation with exception handled (catch NoSuchElementException and throw ResponseStatusException) for map method.

 ## How to works with Spring boot
 ### Load maven dependencies